AdonisAlgos/tech264-cloud-linux/azure/README.md

 ### Creating a CPU usage alert (you should get a notification sent your email).

-# CPU Usage Alert Setup (alert to check the average for each minute)

 1. Navigate to the Azure portal: [https://portal.azure.com](https://portal.azure.com).
 2. Search for **Monitor** and navigate to the **Alerts** tab.